SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 \subsection{Layer Placement}

-The above choices for the initialization of new layers for ResNets \eqref{eq:ResNet:initialization} and \relu-FNNs \eqref{eq:FNN:initialization} allow one or several new layers to be inserted anywhere in the network, or anywhere after the first hidden layer in case of \relu-FNNs; see \cref{figure:ReLU-FNN-positions-of-new-layers}.
-In this section, we aim to find the best position to insert a single new layer at any point during training.
-This procedure can be repeated, in order to gradually enrich a network architecture, rather than making substantial changes at once.
+The above choices for the initialization of new layers for ResNets, \cf \eqref{eq:ResNet:initialization}, \relu-FNNs, \cf \eqref{eq:FNN:initialization}, and CNNs, \cf \eqref{eq:CNN:initialization}, allow one or several new layers to be inserted.
+New layers can be inserted anywhere in the network for ResNets, or anywhere after the first hidden layer in case of \relu-FNNs, or after any convolutional layer for CNNs; see \cref{figure:FNN-CNN-positions-of-new-layers} for an illustration.
+In this section, we describe the SensLI procedure to find the position for a newly inserted layer to be most effective.
+Insertion may happen at any point during training.
+This procedure can be repeated, in order to gradually enrich a network, or used to insert multiple layers at once.

-To find the best position of a new layer, we develop a notion of merit for the insertion of a new layer at a particular location.
+To find the best position for a new layer, we develop a notion of merit for its insertion at a particular location.
 This notion borrows ideas from sensitivity analysis in constrained optimization.
-To simplify notation, we write the baseline network training problem \eqref{eq:class_training} in the form
+To simplify notation, we write the baseline network training problem, \eqref{eq:classical-training}, in the form

 For the sake of convenience of the subsequent discussion, we treat the parameters for now as column vectors, although in reality they consist of matrices and vectors.